 The good news is, there are other forms of debt relief that will not be detrimental to your credit.
 A debt management program, for example, can help you get out of debt without negatively impacting your credit score.
 A debt management program is administered by a nonprofit credit counseling agency.
 In this program, your debts are consolidated into one monthly payment, and it is lower than you would be paying otherwise.
 This is because the credit counseling agency negotiates lower interest rates and fees with the creditors.
 You’re still going to pay off the full principal amount, just without the high interest and fees, so it won’t hurt your credit score.

 If you are struggling to pay off debt, ACCC may be able to help.
-Call 800-769-3571 today to speak to one of our certified credit counselors.
+Sign up for a free credit counseling session with us today.